moralesmario/docs-as-code-tutorial/docs/repo.md

 Follow the next steps to push your documents to the remote repository:

-1. Navigate to your project directory from a Terminal window
+1. Navigate to your project directory from a Terminal window.
 2. Run the following command to initialize your Git repository:
 `git init`
 3. Add your documentation files to the repository with this command: